Everyone is talking about context engineering.

 They are now building the wrong thing faster, with more confidence, and with better-formatted code.
 The AI didn't fail.
 The specification was never written.

-For product teams working with AI, the stack looks like this:
+For teams building with AI, the stack looks like this:

 First, engineer intent.
-Define the problem, the outcomes, the constraints, the edge cases, and the verification criteria.
+Define the problem, the outcomes, the constraints, the edge cases, and the verification criteria — grounded in evidence.
 Get alignment on what success looks like before a single line of code is generated.

 Then, engineer context.
 Structure how that intent reaches the AI — through system prompts, retrieved documents, tool schemas, memory, or whatever your stack requires.